 This hiatus, Mr Butters said, should put downward pressure on vacancy rates.

 “It does feel like we’ll see a new wave of construction begin this year, to help cater for some of the pent-up demand caused by the lack of prime market opportunities,” the broker added.

 “However, we’re unlikely to see any of this new stock completed until 2024 at best and any new construction would have to be heavily pre-committed”.

-Office vacancy rates rose marginally on the Gold Coast in the six months to January, 2020.
+Office vacancy rates rose marginally on the Gold Coast.

-But the region’s diversified economy, improving business confidence and investment in infrastructure and city centres, is expected to see it decelerate or reverse.
+But the region’s diversified economy, improving business confidence and investment in infrastructure and city centres, is expected to see that decelerate or reverse.

-CBRE director, Office Leasing, Gold Coast, Nick Selbie, said the recent vacancy rate can essentially be attributed to a select few operators which have been either downsized or introduced underutilised space to the market on a sub-lease basis.
+CBRE director, Office Leasing, Gold Coast, Nick Selbie, said the recent empty space can essentially be attributed to a select few operators which have been downsized and a rise in sub-lease offerings.

 “Overall demand and activity in the A and B-grade markets remain consistent with a general flight to quality, retaining competitive rental rates.

 “Larger, contiguous space of floorplates exceeding 1,000 sqm are in short supply, which has helped previously-mooted projects meet pre-commitment requirements, stimulating development activity across several business parks”.

 Alceon Group is set to complete a 5900 sqm building at the Acuity Business Park by July (Metricon pre-committed to 4500 sqm of it).